 At St John Vianney’s & St Monica’s Catholic Parish we currently have Eucharistic adoration each Wednesday morning from 9.30am – 10.00am as well as with Sunday Benediction at 3.30pm.

-Eucharistic adoration is the act of adoring the eucharistic presence of Christ.
+Eucharistic adoration is the act of adoring the eucharistic presence of Christ as an extension to the celebration of Mass and as a flowing back into it.
 The Church believes that because “Christ himself, living and glorious, is present in a true, real, and substantial manner: his Body and his Blood, with his soul and his divinity” (CCC: 1413), the Most Blessed Sacrament is worthy of our adoration.
 To adore God is to acknowledge God “as God, as the Creator and Saviour, the Lord and Master of everything that exists, as infinite and merciful Love” (CCC: 2096-2097).

 Frequently Asked Questions:

 1. Can I read during Adoration?